Shopify/hydrogen-v1/.github/contributing.md

 - `examples`: Illustrative proofs of concept demonstrating integrations and special use cases for Hydrogen
 - `templates`: Full working implementations of a Hydrogen storefront (including the Demo Store template)
 - `packages/hydrogen`: The Hydrogen React framework & SDK
-- `packages/create-hydrogen-app`: The CLI used to scaffold new projects
 - `packages/cli`: The CLI used to perform tasks in a Hydrogen app
 - `packages/playground`: Test cases used for both manual testing and automated end-to-end tests